CubedProgrammer/linux_utility/README.md

 scp -r document.pdf marysmith@13.17.19.23:\~/Documents/document.pdf
 scp -r math-homework marysmith@13.17.19.23:\~/Documents/math-homework
 ```
+### stopwatch
+A stop watch on the command line, press RETURN to record a time, press ESC to exit the program.

+Millisecond precision.
 ### tempc
 Temporary code, is for running code without manually creating a file and compiling.